dogrego/keyes/README.md

-# Keyes - a Javascript keycode finder
+# Keyes - a JavaScript keycode finder